lamigaroma/dbt_project_car_trajectory/README.md

 ### About data
 Data used to build dbt model is an open source

+### Tasks in this repo
+-  Five (5) models developed from two data source and view were created in postgresql
+-  Three (3) Unit testing were performed on models designed in this project
+-  Screenshot of the dbt-DAG or Lineage Graph available screenshot folder

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)